LeonAnthonyMenge/AKI-Trading-Model/Test2 - News/Test2.3 - News LSTM different Data/README.md

 For more detailed results, check out the [tearsheet](results/tearsheet.html) and the [trades](results/trades.html) executed by our model.

 ## Conclusion
-Further testing is needed to confirm that different data structuring truly impacts performance.
-However, initial results suggest that the way the data is organized does have an effect on the model's performance.
+Additional testing is required to definitively determine the extent to which data structuring impacts performance.
+However, initial findings indicate that the organization of data does influence the model's effectiveness.
+In this test, the model achieved a minimum test loss of 0.0004063577649, outperforming the model from Test 2.1, which recorded a minimum test loss of 0.0004765634167.